 You will only ever get to take 25% of the total value of your pension as tax-free cash.
 It is not an annual allowance.

-If you access your pension pot at a series of lump sums known as FLUMPS or UFPLS then the first 25% of any chunk you take will be tax-free, the remaining 75% will be taxable at your marginal rate.
-If you take your money this way you can access 25% of your pension tax-free every year but it will only be 25% of the lump sum you take.
+If you access your pension pot at a series of lump sums known as FLUMPS or UFPLS, then the first 25% of any chunk you take will be tax-free, and the remaining 75% will be taxable at your marginal rate.
+If you take your money this way, you can access 25% of your pension tax-free every year, but it will only be 25% of the lump sum you take.

 How do I take my tax-free cash from my pension?